Val Nav Integration Service Example

 1. Open C:\Program Files\Quorum Software\Value Navigator Integration Service 2022\Eni.ValueNavigator.IntegrationService.exe.config

-This script issues a GET request to the /api/system endpoint in Setup step 5, and validates the result.
+This issues a GET request to the /api/syhstem endpoint and validates the result.
 If successfully connected, the script proceeds.

-Note, this example is built using a .vndb which only has the default ‘admin’ user to avoid Active Directory auth and any NTML authentication.
-This will be required when using a .vndl.
+Note that the entire script takes advantage of the fact that we're using a .vndb file which only has the default admin user to avoid Active Directory and NTML authentication.
+This will be required in the real world but this example skips that.

-The example database is empty of wells to begin with.
-It has a single custom field called ‘Area’ and a corresponding Area hierarchy defined:
+This database is empty of wells to begin with.
+It has a single custom field called Area and a corresponding Area hierarchy defined:

 The first step is to bring in wells and headers, including populating the Area hierarchy with two areas, Area A and Area B: